cornell-ece2400/ece2400-docs/docs/ece2400-T01-intro-c.md

 programs easier to debug, maintain, and extend.
 It is also important to note that in practical situations the programmer actually does not get to choose his or her own coding style (or coding conventions).
-A company or open-soruce project will usually have its own coding conventions that it expects its developers to follow.
+A company or open-source project will usually have its own coding conventions that it expects its developers to follow.
 Similarly, in this course we have our own coding conventions that we expect students to follow.
 The coding conventions are located here: